-G-Dragon’s Comeback– More Proof It Could Be Coming Soon As Dara Park Romance & BIGBANG Hiatus Rumors Continue
+G-Dragon’s Comeback — More Proof It Could Be Coming Soon As Dara Park Romance And BIGBANG Hiatus Rumors Continue

 — FOLLOW @AUTOERPE (@automenfessrpw) January 18, 2017

-He also posted a grainy black and white photo of himself but he’s not looking at the camera and we can only see his his hair.
+He also posted a grainy black and white photo of himself but he’s not looking at the camera and we can only see his hair.
 This photo is another reminder that G-Dragon changed his hair color from neon green to jet black, something that he previously revealed a couple of days ago.
 This could definitely be a strong indication that a new project is imminent.

 @nyongtorixx I google “g dragon green hair”???????? pic.twitter.com/6cJKrXzK6l